Request your mail ballot today!

 New Vote-by-Mail Rules

-Click below to double check that your request was received and processed!
+Click below to double check your voter record!

 How does voting by mail work in Florida?